 Extensive efforts have been made in order to predict student performance for different aims, like: detecting at risk students, assurance of student retention, course and resource allocations, and many others.
 This research aims to predict student performance to engage distinct students in researches and innovative projects that could improve universities reputation and ranking nationally and internationally.
-However, analyzing students records for startup to medium size institutes or schools, like the XYZ University in Dubai which have small size of students records, have never been explored in educational or learning analytics domain.
+However, analyzing students records for startup to medium size institutes or schools, like the British University in Dubai which have small size of students records, have never been explored in educational or learning analytics domain.
 Yet, that were investigated in other fields, like: health sciences and Chemists (Ingrassia & Morlini, 2005; Pasini, 2015).
 So, this project aims to explore the utilization possibility of small students’ dataset size in educational domains.

 Additionally, in most researches that were aimed to classify or predict, researchers used to spend much efforts just to extract the important indicators that could be more useful in constructing reasonable accurate predictive models.
 They will either use features ranking algorithms or will look at the selected features while training the dataset on different machine learning algorithms, like in (Comendador, Rabago, & Tanguilig, 2016; Mueen, Zafar, & Manzoor, 2016).
 Instead, and until recently, there have been no research efforts to investigate the ability of visualization or clustering techniques in identifying such indicators for small dataset, especially in the learning analytics domain (Asif, Merceron, Ali, & Haider, 2017).
 If such studies will be conducted, its outcomes might prove the feasibility of mitigating the hassle that is normally spent on features extraction or selection processes.